Protonk/sr-characters/New/driver.md

 ####Role:

 Runner.
 Driver, really.
 Don't judge his tricked out step van until you've tried it.
-Rolls 15 for handling the van, 17 in a bike, remote walker, helicopter...you get the idea.
+Rolls 15 for handling the van, 17 in a bike, remote walker, helicopter...you get the idea (any thresholds for those tests reduced by 2 to a minimum of 1).
 The van can be a getway vehicle or you can whoop ass in it--17 on the rifle or the shotgun with explosive shells.
 If you can get there in a vehicle, let Max worry about whether or not you should.

 Just don't put him in combat; he's squishy.